ohgkeny/kenys_portfolio/README.md

 # kenys_portfolio

 Data Science Project

 # Project 1: Comcast Complaints Analysis
 Project Description: Comcast Complaint Analysis

-Welcome to the Comcast Complaint Analysis project, where we embark on a journey to understand the frustrations, concerns, and experiences of Comcast customers.
+Welcome to the Comcast Complaint Analysis project, where we try to understand the frustrations, concerns, and experiences of Comcast customers.
 Our mission is to empower both Comcast and its customers by diving deep into the data and unearthing valuable insights that can shape a better customer experience.

 Project Features: